zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 };
 ```

 This method runs after the `createInvoice` response and as a parameter requires the `dealId` and `invoiceId` parameters.
-It then makes a POST request to the [Create Relationship Record API](/rest_api/docs/sunshine/relationships#create-relationship-record) endpoint and creates a new record of linking `Invoice` and Deal.
-A client performing the request (passed as a parameter) is also an instance of [ZAF Client](/apps/docs/core-api/client_api#zaf-client-api) initialised in an `<App>` component.
+It then makes a POST request to the [Create Relationship Record API](/rest_api/docs/sunshine/relationships#create-relationship-record) endpoint and creates a new record of linking an invoice to a deal.
+A client performing the request (passed as a parameter) is also an instance of [ZAF Client](/apps/docs/core-api/client_api#zaf-client-api) initialized in an `<App>` component.

 In the end, you navigate back to `EntryView` using `history.push('/')` available by using [React Router](https://reactrouter.com/).
-At this point it will load the newly created `Invoice` as described in earlier in this section.
+At this point it loads the newly created `Invoice` as described in earlier in this section.

-### Editing objects
+### Editing an object

-In this section, you'll learn how to edit object records using Custom Objects API.
+In this section, you'll learn how object records are edited using Custom Objects API.
 It occurs when you navigate to `/edit` from `<Details>`.
-This action is handled by `EditView` function in **EditView.tsx** file.
+This action is handled by `EditView` function in the **EditView.tsx** file.

 ```js
 const EditView = ({ dealId }: { dealId: string }) => {